Lake Lemuria

-Lake Lemuria (Лемурійське озеро), also known as Pink Lake, is a small lake in the western part of Syvash Bay in the Kherson region of Ukraine.
-It is located near the villages of Hryhorivka and Novovolodymyrivka, Lemuria lake has pink water due to an algae which produces large amounts of beta-carotene.
+Lake Lemuria (Лемурійське озеро), also known as Pink Lake, is a small lake in the western part of Syvash Bay in the Kherson Oblast (region) of Ukraine.
+Located near the villages of Hryhorivka and Novovolodymyrivka, Lemuria lake has pink water due to algae which produce large amounts of beta-carotene.
 Lake Lemuria is a healing resort of international importance.

-The salinity of the lake water reaches 270 – 300 grams of salt per liter of water.
+The salinity of the lake water reaches 270–300 grams of salt per liter of water.

 History

 The origins of the lake are disputed.
 According to one theory, on 26 August 1969, a Soviet bomber crashed on the shores of Syvash.
 Rescuers allegedly breached salty aquifers while digging to a depth of 18 meters to collect the remains of the bomber.
 The lake was later formed when underground water filled the excavation.
 Residents of the surrounding villages named the lake "Yama" and often went for a swim for fun.
 After some time, stories about the healing properties of the salt water of the lake began to spread.
 This allowed starting the development of green tourism in this region.
 Supporters of Helena Blavatsky's esoteric ideas named the lake, as a reference to the mythical continent Lemuria.